marco262/my_wiki/data/dnd/subclass/gloom-stalker.md

 At 3rd level, you gain darkvision out to a range of 60 feet.
 If you already have darkvision from your race, its range increases by 30 feet.

 You are also adept at evading creatures that rely on darkvision.
-While in darkness, you are invisible to any creature that relies on darkvision to see you in that darkness.
+While in darkness, you are [[[general:conditions#invisible|invisible]]] to any creature that relies on darkvision to see you in that darkness.

 ## Iron Mind